Guide to U.S. Registration Requirements for Canadian Snowbirds Spending 30 Days or More in the U.S.

 • will be staying in the U.S. for 30 days or more

-will need to register online with USCIS by following the process below and completing the new Form G-325R, Biographic Information (Registration).
+must register online with USCIS after they enter the U.S. by following the process below and completing the new Form G-325R, Biographic Information (Registration).

 At this time, there is no fee to register with USCIS.

-The USCIS online registration portal is now open and you can register online with USCIS by following the steps below:
+You can register online with USCIS through their online portal by following the steps below:

 STEP 1: Create a USCIS online account.
 Learn more about How to Create a USCIS Online Account here.